-GREK3010.
-Intermediate New Testament Greek (2) REST4400.
-Ancient Near Eastern History and Culture (2) REST4600.
-Noncanonical Writings and New Testament Interpretation (2) Required of Christian Ministry and Biblical Studies Majors: GREK2120.
-Elementary New Testament Greek (3); or, HEBR2120.
-Biblical Hebrew II (3) PRTH3960.
-Field Experience in Christian Ministry (1) PRTH4960.
-Internship in Christian Ministry (3) Required of Other non-Christian Ministry Majors: BIBL3110.
-Old Testament Interpretation (3) PRTH1710.
-Introduction to Christian Ministry (1) PRTH3210.
-Spiritual Formation (2) PRTH3710.
-Preaching (3) Recommended:

-PRTH4820.
-Pastoral Leadership (3)
+CHED3840.
+Family Ministries (2)

+PRTH3750.
+Compassionate Ministries (2)

+Required of Christian Ministry and Biblical Studies Majors:

+PRTH3960.
+Field Experience in Christian Ministry (1)

+PRTH4960.
+Internship in Christian Ministry (3)

+Required of all but Christian Ministry Majors:

+PRTH1710.
+Exploring Vocation and Call (1)

+PRTH3210.
+Spiritual Formation (2)

+PRTH3710.
+Preaching (3)

+Minor, Philosophy

+Administrator: Joseph Bankard

+Objective: Students who graduate with this minor will receive an introduction to the field of philosophy, be able to relate elements of its historical development and recognize and apply principles of sound reasoning.

+Requirements (15 credits):

+PHIL2010.
+Introduction to Philosophy (3); or

+PHIL2020.
+Ethics (3)

+PHIL3080.
+Critical Reasoning (3)

+Electives in philosophy (excluding PHIL3080.
+Clinical Ethics) in consultation with and approved by the chair of the Department of Philosophy (9)

 Minor, Theology

 Administrator: Thomas Oord

-This minor cannot be taken with the Christian Ministry or Intercultural Ministry
+This minor cannot be taken with the Christian Ministry or Intercultural Ministry (Missions) major.

-(Missions) major.

 Requirements: 17-18 credits

 CHIS3610.
-History of the Christian Tradition I (3); or
+History of the Christian Tradition I (3); or CHIS3620.

-CHIS3620.
 History of the Christian Tradition II (3)

 THEO3560.
 Theological Explorations of Evangelism (3); or

 THEO3590.
-Theology of the Church (3)

-THEO3540.
-Christian Holiness (3); or

-THEO4240.
-Theology of Holiness (2)

-THEO4530.
-Christian Theology I (3); or
+Theology of the Church (3) THEO3540.
+Christian Holiness (3); or THEO4240.
+Theology of Holiness (2) THEO4530.
+Christian Theology I (3); or THEO4540.

-THEO4540.
 Christian Theology II (3)

 6 additional credits in church history (CHIS) and/or theology (THEO)

 Minor, Worship Leadership

 Administrator: Jay Akkerman

 This minor with the Christian Ministry major fulfills the educational requirements for ordination in the Church of the Nazarene.

-Requirements: 19-20 credits
+Requirements: 20-23 credits

+MUSC3200.
+Practicum in Worship Planning/Leadership (3)

+MUSC4510.
+Music in Worship and Ministry (3)

 PRTH3220.
-Worship Theory and Development (2)
+Worship Theory and Development (2) PRTH3250.

-PRTH3250.
 Worship Leadership and Sacraments (2)

 PRTH3710.
 Preaching (3)

 PRTH3960.
 Field Experience in Christian Ministry (1)

-THEO3590.
+THE03590.
 Theology of the Church (3)

-One MUSC course in consultation with advisor (2-3)

-PRTH4820.
-Pastoral Leadership (3); or

-COMM2260.
-Intermediate Video Production (3)

 Required of Christian Ministry and Biblical Studies Majors:

 PRTH4960.
 Internship in Christian Ministry (3)

-Required of Other non-Christian Ministry Majors:
+Required of all but Christian Ministry Majors:

 PRTH1710.
-Introduction to Christian Ministry (1)
+Exploring Vocation and Call (1)

 PRTH3210.
 Spiritual Formation (2)

 Minor, Youth Ministries

 Administrator: Mike Kipp

-This minor with the Christian Ministry major fulfills the educational requirements for
+This minor with the Christian Ministry major fulfills the educational requirements for ordination in the

-ordination in the Church of the Nazarene.
+Church of the Nazarene.
 Requirements: 19 credits

 CHED2220.
 Instructional Bible Study (2)

 CHED3820.
-Youth Ministries (2)
+Youth Ministries (2) CHED3840.

-CHED3840.
 Family Ministries (2)

 CHED3860.
 Advanced Youth Ministries (2)

 PRTH3750.
 Compassionate Ministries (2)

 PRTH3880.
-Camping and Recreation Ministry (2)
+Camping and Recreation Ministry (2) PRTH3960.

-PRTH3960.
 Field Experience in Christian Ministry (1)

 PSYC2100.
 Lifespan Development (3)

 Required of Christian Ministry and Biblical Studies Majors:

 PRTH4960.
-Internship (3)
+Internship in Christian Ministry (3)

 Required of Other non-Christian Ministry Majors:

 PRTH1710.
-Introduction to Christian Ministry (1)
+Exploring Vocation and Call (1)

 PRTH3210.
 Spiritual Formation (2)

 Recommended: